kpullak/MusicRecommenderSystem/README.md

 # recommenderSystem

-# this is a recommender system developed using apache spark & python
+# This is a recommender system developed using music streaming data, stack used: apache spark & python